patch/geo-region-pm6/README.md

 # NAME

-Geo::Region - Geographical regions of countries using UN M.49 and CLDR data
+Geo::Region - Geographical regions and groupings using UN M.49 and CLDR data

 # VERSION